OnlyTanks/Bastion-Maelstrom-Stratagem/README.md

 ## Installation

 1. Download the desired version from the Releases page.
-2. Import the ZIP into Arsenal.
+2. Import the ZIP into [HD2Arsenal](https://www.nexusmods.com/helldivers2/mods/4664)
 3. Enable the mod.
 4. Purge and Deploy.
 5. Launch Helldivers 2.